ARWNI2S/TheCorporateWars/whitepaper/gameplay/general-concept.md

 These elements are not mere assets: they are dynamic, negotiable, mortgageable, and subject to risk, espionage, or political intervention.

-In TCW, leadership is not just about accumulation: it's about building influence, reputation, and power networks in a universe where a single permit can open —or close— entire empires.
+Leadership is not just about accumulation: it's about building influence, reputation, and power networks in a universe where a single permit can open —or close— entire empires.

 ### P2E